The display shows “ERR1” and the coffee maker will not brew.

 How to Fix / Troubleshooting

-Safety first: Unplug the coffee maker and let it cool completely before opening the base or accessing internal parts.
+Safety first: Unplug the coffee maker and allow it to cool completely before opening the base or accessing internal parts.

-- Unplug for 10 minutes to clear any temporary error.
+- Unplug the appliance for 10 minutes to clear any temporary error.

-- Plug back in and attempt to start a brew.
-If ERR1 reappears immediately, proceed to inspection.
+- Plug it back in and attempt to start a brew.
+If ERR1 reappears immediately, proceed with the inspection.

-- Remove the bottom cover (usually several Phillips screws).
+- Remove the bottom cover (typically secured by several Phillips screws).

-- Locate the heater plate and attached temperature sensor (thermistor), typically a small bead or disc sensor clipped to the heater or plate.
+- Locate the heater plate and the attached temperature sensor (thermistor), which is typically a small bead or disc sensor clipped to the heater or plate.

 - Check that the thermistor wires are intact and firmly connected to the main control board harness.